Athletics at the 1964 Summer Olympics – Men's pole vault: Background

 This was the 15th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1960 Games were fourth-place finisher Rolando Cruz of Puerto Rico, eighth-place finisher Rudolf Tomášek of Czechoslovakia, and eleventh-place finisher Dimitar Khlebarov of Bulgaria.
 This was the first Games to feature fiberglass poles, which had been used to break the world record 15 times since 1961.
 The last six were by three Americans: Brian Sternberg, John Pennel, and Fred Hansen.
 Sternberg had broken his neck practicing trampolining in 1963 and Pennel had suffered a (far less severe) back injury shortly before the Games, so Hansen was the favorite (though Pennel was able to compete).

 For only the second time in Olympic pole vault history (1932), no nations made their debut in the event.
 The United States made its 15th appearance, the only nation to have competed at every Olympic men's pole vault to that point.

 Competition format

 The competition used the two-round format introduced in 1912, with results cleared between rounds.
 Vaulters received three attempts at each height.
 Ties were broken by the countback rule.
 At the time, total attempts was used after total misses.

 In the qualifying round, the bar was set at 4.20 metres, 4.30 metres, 4.40 metres, 4.55 metres (which every vaulter passed on), and 4.60 metres.
 All vaulters clearing 4.60 metres advanced to the final.
 If fewer than 12 cleared that height, the top 12 (including ties) advanced.

-In the final, the bar was set at 4.40 metres, 4.60 metres, 4.70 metres, 4.80 metres, and then increased by 5 centimetres as a time.
+In the final, the bar was set at 4.40 metres, 4.60 metres, 4.70 metres, 4.80 metres, and then increased by 5 centimetres at a time.